MBB-team/VBA-toolbox/_wiki/Optimizing-the-experimental-design.md

 ## Parameter estimation

-In this case, one usually minimizes the trace of the expected posterior matrix (cf. so-called "A-optimality"), as follows:
+In this case, one usually minimizes the trace of the expected posterior matrix (cf. so-called "A-optimality").
+This can be done by evaluating the design efficeincy for each design, as follows:

 ```matlab
 e = VBA_designEfficiency(f_fname,g_fname,dim,options,u,'parameters');